Embrace shift from ‘Boob Tube’ to YouTube

 The fact that they use the same devices for entertainment that they also rely on for school and learning makes modern day parenting especially challenging.
 Limiting screen time and restricting access to questionable content is common practice.
 Another approach is to encourage children to consume quality content in addition to the entertaining Minecraft and influencer videos to which they are drawn.
 Here are a few suggestions to get started.

-Educational YouTube Channels:
+Educational YouTube channels:

 Songs for Littles: